liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-custom-permission-level.md

 ## Data Migration

 With some tooling, this data isn't migrated.
-It's recommended to use the permission levels provided by SharePoint.
+We recommend you use the permission levels provided by SharePoint.
 However, if custom permission levels are required, the permission levels would need to be manually recreated on the SharePoint sites.

 > [!IMPORTANT]
 > Any site that is configured as "No Access" (locked) in SharePoint is skipped.
 To see a list of locked site collections see the Locked Sites scan output.